 Miftakhov also points out that risk perception is notoriously inaccurate.
 “For example, gasoline is far worse than jet fuel.
 But there is an art to how to persuade people, with the right level of education and well-crafted messages that are rooted in physical reality and real data.”

 Val Miftakhov is a serial entrepreneur in electric vehicles.
+He is the founder and CEO of California-based startup ZeroAvia.
 He has also held several senior business and product positions at Google and McKinsey & Company and was a nuclear researcher at Stanford Linear Accelerator.
 Val holds a PhD in physics from Princeton University, master’s in physics from Moscow Institute of Physics and Technology, and was a two-time winner of nationwide Russian physics competitions.
 In his spare time, Val makes good use of his airplane and helicopter pilot licences.

 Keep up-to-date with Ingenia for freeSubscribe

 Dr Anh Tran is a humanitarian engineering researcher and lecturer at Coventry University.
 Her research focuses on energy, water, food, and computer technologies with resource-limited communities.